 (i) Your specific passport and visa requirements, and other immigration requirements are your responsibility and you should confirm these with the relevant Embassies and/or Consulates.
 We do not accept any responsibility if you cannot travel because you have not complied with any passport, visa or immigration requirements.

-(iii) You must be responsible for the behaviour of yourself and your party.
-We reserve reasonable discretion to refuse your booking or to remove you or a member of your party from any tour or holiday, if your demeanour or behaviour, or that of a member of your party, is disruptive, dangerous or annoying to other people.
+(iii) You are responsible for the behaviour of yourself and your party.
+We reserve the right to refuse your booking or to remove you or a member of your party from any tour or holiday, if your demeanour or behaviour, or that of a member of your party, is disruptive, dangerous or annoying to other people.
 No refund or payment of any costs incurred by you will be made by us under these circumstances.

 Tour managers and local representatives are instructed not to act as agents in booking any alternative activities other than those approved by us.
 Any assistance they may offer at your request does not imply they have acted as an agent or that these activities have been approved and are offered for sale by the company.